 A lot of things can cause canker sores and sensitive teeth, but most toothpastes designed for sensitive mouths and teeth don't include SLS, which can dry the gums and lining of the mouth.
 Some toothpastes for sensitive teeth made by Sensodyne and other brands also contain potassium nitrate, an ingredient that can alleviate tooth sensitivity.
 Dentists say that some patients only need to use a toothpaste for sensitive teeth for a month or two, for example if you're using a whitening product, like strips, that may contribute to sensitivity, while others need to stay with it indefinitely.
 We cover teeth whitening products in a separate report.

-Alternatively, if you don't want or need whitening but want a top-rated toothpaste for sensitive teeth, consider Sensodyne Repair and Protect Toothpaste (Est. $5).
-Its active ingredient is stannous fluoride, which prevents cavities from forming.
+Alternatively, if you don't want or need whitening but want a top-rated toothpaste for sensitive teeth, consider Sensodyne Repair and Protect Toothpaste (Est. $9).
+Its active ingredient is stannous fluoride, which prevents cavities from forming and creates a protective layer over teeth to prevent pain.
+When used for twice-daily brushing, Sensodyne Repair and Protect relieves and protects teeth against sensitivity from hot and cold as well as sweet beverages and foods.
 The product earns high praise from users, who praise the taste and gentle formula.
-Sensodyne Repair and Protect is ADA approved.